Vincent Hugo Bendix

 Vincent Hugo Bendix (August 12, 1881 – March 27, 1945) was an American inventor and industrialist.
 Vincent Bendix was a pioneer and leader in both the automotive and aviation industries during the 1920s and 1930s.

 Background

 Vincent Hugo Bendix was born in Moline, Illinois.
-He was eldest of three children born to Methodist clergyman, Reverend Jann Bengtsson, a native of Ångermanland, Sweden, and his wife Anna Danielson, also an immigrant from Sweden.
+He was eldest of three children born to Methodist clergyman Jann Bengtsson, a native of Ångermanland, Sweden, and his wife Anna Danielson, also an immigrant from Sweden.
 While in Moline the family name was changed to "Bendix".
-They later moved to Chicago, Illinois and Vincent purchased the Palmer Mansion in 1930, for $3,000,000.
+They later moved to Chicago, Illinois, and Vincent purchased the Palmer Mansion in July 1928, for $3,000,000.

 Career

 In 1907 Vincent Bendix founded the Bendix Corporation of Chicago to manufacture automobiles, called Bendix Motor Buggies.
 After two years and producing 7,000 vehicles the company failed.
 In 1910 however, Bendix invented and patented the Bendix drive, a gear that could engage an engine at zero rotational speed and then (through the aid of a spring and the higher speed of the running engine) pull back and disengage automatically at higher speed (nominally the engine's running speed).
 This drive made the electric starter practical for automobile engines and later for engines in aircraft and other motorized vehicles.

 In 1922 his father was killed when he was hit by a car with drum brakes; his father's death inspired him to study braking systems.
 He found a French braking system that he considered to be superior to any braking systems available in the United States's market.
 In 1923, Bendix founded the Bendix Brake Company, which acquired the rights to French engineer Henri Perrot's patents for brake drum/shoe design a year later.

 In 1929, he started the Bendix Aviation Corporation and founded the Transcontinental Bendix Air Race in 1931.
 In 1942, Bendix started Bendix Helicopters, Inc. Bendix Aviation and Bendix Brake would later be renamed Bendix Corporation.